nuagenetworks/monolithe/Specifications Reference.md

 For instance:

 	“extends”: [
-		“@metadata-capable”,
+		“@metadatas-capable”,
 		“@named-object”,
 		“horse”
 	]

 All apis and models will be merged into the current Apecification File.
 In case of collision in apis or attribute, the last extension declared in the list will win.

-For instance, in the previous example, if both `@metadata-capable` and `horse` contains a `package` attribute in the `model`, section, the one in `horse` will be the one used in the end.
+For instance, in the previous example, if both `@metadatas-capable` and `horse` contains a `package` attribute in the `model`, section, the one in `horse` will be the one used in the end.